MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/DataSourceType.md

 ms.author: leeclontz
 ---

-# Data source type in Cloud for Sustainability shared data model (DataSourceType)
+# Data source type in Microsoft for Sustainability shared data model (DataSourceType)

 The different types of sources for energy data.